mohsen-karami/giti/README.md

 This option allows users to make changes to the fetched commits before pushing them.
 Consider the following scenario: You want to re-push some temporary commits and need to change some areas before submitting the results.
 In certain circumstances, you can apply your intended changes before executing the command, and the `-- merge` option will do the job, but in others, knowing the prior commit changes would greatly assist you in applying your intended changes.

+#### giti push --temp

+Imagine you wrote a bunch of code or implemented a genius solution, and even though it’s not yet ready to get pushed, you’re looking for a way to avoid losing it.
+In these scenarios, it would be best to push a temporary commit and replace it with a polished one when everything is ok.

 #### giti push -t `tag-name`

 This option attaches the user input as a tag to the latest commit and pushes it to the remote server.
 In the case you wanna assign a tag for a previous commit, you can add `--hash commit-hash` to the original command.